 Mandatory union agency fees can get expensive.
 In Chicago, fees can be more than $1,000 a year.
 That’s a lot to spend, especially when a union that is not representing your interests or political viewpoint.

-Mark Janus is forced to pay the union $45 per month out of his paycheck.
+Mark Janus was forced to pay the union $45 per month out of his paycheck.
 That amounts to more than $10,000 over his 20-year career.

 4. Government unions will continue to exist regardless of the outcome.

-The Supreme Court is not deciding the existence of government unions.
-They are considering whether unions can force government workers to pay dues in order to keep their jobs—even if those workers have opted out of their union.
+The Supreme Court didn’t decide the existence of government unions.
+They considered whether unions can force government workers to pay dues in order to keep their jobs—even if those workers have opted out of their union.
 Employees will still have access to union representation and membership, hopefully on a voluntary basis.
 Government unions will still be able to bargain with government entities over things like compensation, benefits, and work conditions.
 And private-sector unions won’t be affected by the case outcome at all.